top of page

 Across 87 injections:

-• Three participants experienced six biopsy-related serious adverse events
+• Three participants experienced six biopsy-related serious adverse events, including:

 There were no product-related serious adverse events and no procedure or product-related deaths.
 The investigators note that biopsy-related event rates were comparable to those reported in similar CKD populations undergoing native kidney biopsy.
-Even so, this is not a pharmacologically simple intervention, it requires kidney biopsy plus cortical injection, and the safety discussion is procedural in nature, not just pharmacologic.
+Even so, this is not a pharmacologically simple intervention; it requires kidney biopsy plus cortical injection.
+The safety discussion is procedural in nature, not just pharmacologic.

 Where the Trial Is Strong — and Where It Struggles

 The trial’s most compelling feature is what it is testing.
-A regenerative, autologous cell approach is a fundamentally different study than another hemodynamic or metabolic modifier, and the magnitude of slope improvement in the scheduled bilateral cohort is large enough to sustain attention.
+A regenerative, autologous cell approach is fundamentally different from another hemodynamic or metabolic modifier.
+The magnitude of slope improvement in the scheduled bilateral cohort is large enough to sustain attention.
 The investigators also enrolled a genuinely high-risk population on relatively contemporary background therapy, so the signal did not arise against an undertreated comparator.

 The sample was also small, clinical events were few, the two cohorts had meaningful baseline differences (notably higher UACR in Cohort 1), and the study was conducted at five US sites with a predominantly White male population, limiting generalizability.